ggonnella/gfaviz/README.md

 ### Dependencies

 GfaViz is implemented in C++, using the Qt framework.
 For this reason, Qt5 needs to be installed on your system.

+Compiling GfaViz was successfully completed using GCC version 7.1.0 or newer and clang version 3.8.0 or newer.
+Warning: using an older version of the compiler can result in compilation errors.

 ### Building